jbcodeforce/ML-studies/docs/techno/gcp/index.md

 * offers multiple request augmentation methods that give the model access to external APIs and real-time information: Grounding, RAG amd function calling.
 * checks both the prompt and response for how much the prompt or response belongs to a safety category

-???- info "Grounding"
+???+ info "Grounding"
      [Grounding](https://cloud.google.com/vertex-ai/generative-ai/docs/grounding/overview) is the ability to connect model output to verifiable sources of information.
 It reduces model hallucinations, links model responses to specific information, and it enhances the trustworthiness.
-LLM response is based on Google Search to get public knowledge as facts.
+LLM responses are based on Google Search to get public knowledge as facts.
 Grounding can be done with enterprise data using Vertex AI Search.

 ## Hands-on